-A simple (and simply addictive) tomatillo avocado salsa with raw tomatillos, ripe avocados, and serrano pepper, blended until smooth and creamy, ready in 10 minutes!
+A simple (and simply addictive) tomatillo avocado salsa with raw tomatillos, ripe avocados, and serrano pepper, blended until smooth and creamy, ready in 10 minutes.
+Watch the video!

 I’m trying my hardest to keep on top of life but I fear it is a losing battle.
 The move—while exciting—is starting to overwhelm in ways I had not expected.